michael6520/Hello-World/README.md

 # Development Environment

 I wrote it in C++ using Visual Studio.
-C++ is the language I'm most familiar with, and it seemed fitting to use it to make an unnecessarily overcomplicated hello world program.
+C++ seemed fitting for an unnecessarily overcomplicated hello world program, and I recently spent a lot of time working with it so it's fresh on my mind.